 Services available in the Administration Building

-Disability Services for Students assist and advocate for students with medical-based disabilities and learning disabilities (both long-term and temporary).
+Access and Equity Services assist and advocate for students with medical-based disabilities and learning disabilities (both long-term and temporary).
 They have 15-minute drop-in advising sessions on Wednesdays from 2:00pm – 4:30pm and Thursdays from 9:30am – 12:30pm.

 While we all want to have fun at university and it may be nice to dismiss the possibility of something going wrong, prevention and awareness go a long way toward keeping us safe.
 Protective Services are here to help ensure that all students, staff, and faculty enjoy a safe campus.
 Check out the following: